Backhage/LearnASP.NET/README.md

 3. Sample site

    Create a sample site by following a step-by-step guide or tutorial.
+4. Requirements for The Record Collector application

+   Write a small requirement document for the record collector application.

-4. Domain Model
+5. Architecture and Domain Model

    Design the core domain model for the "Record Collector" application.
-5. Core implementation
+6. Core implementation

    Implement core functionality.
 Focus should not be on UI or persistence.
-6. Core implementation continued
+7. Core implementation continued

    Finish up the implementation of the core model.
-7. UI Design
+8. UI Design

    Add support for working with the core model via a web UI.
-8. Persistence
+9. Persistence

    Add persistence support.
-9. (Optional) Multi user
+10. (Optional) Multi user

    Add support for multiple users.